ThijsCol/Anylabeling-LabelMe-json-to-yolo-txt/README.md

 -set the `split_ratio`, example: `0.2 # 20% of the data will go to the validation set`.

--If your pictures are a different file extension then *'.jpg', '.png', '.jpeg'* you have to modify or add the required extension to `(('.jpg', '.png', '.jpeg'))`.
+-If your pictures are a different file extension then *'.jpg', '.png', '.jpeg'* you have to modify or add the required extension to lines: 29, 47 and 48.

 -Run the script and it should generate the .txt files in the specified directory.